jojozhuang/jojozhuang.github.io/_programming/interview/system-design-interview-questions.md

 * Analytics; e.g., how many times a redirection happened?
 * Our service should also be accessible through REST APIs by other services.

+### 2.2 How it works(Todo)
+Http status code 301, Redirect user to original url after decoding for the tiny url. see the picture in phone(2019/05/08).
 ### 2.2 Capacity Estimation and Constraints
 * Heavy read